How Many Milliliters In One Milligram

 Density = Mass / Volume

 Different substances have different densities.
-For example, a milliliter of water has a mass of approximately 1 gram (or 1000 milligrams), while a milliliter of mercury has a much greater mass.
-Therefore, the relationship between milliliters and milligrams is entirely dependent on the substance in question.
+That's why, the relationship between milliliters and milligrams is entirely dependent on the substance in question.
+Here's one way to look at it: a milliliter of water has a mass of approximately 1 gram (or 1000 milligrams), while a milliliter of mercury has a much greater mass.
 There's no universal conversion factor.

 Calculating the Relationship: The Role of Density